ashwin-pc/OpenSearch_Changelog_Workflow/DEVELOPER_GUIDE.md

 <!-- omit in toc -->

-# OpenSearch Automated Changelog and Relase Notes Process - Developer Guide
+# Changelog and Relase Notes Process - Developer Guide

 For contribuiting in this automated workflow, please review sections below